JoelGMSec/AutoRDPwn/README.md

 # Changes
-## Version 5.0
+## Version 5.1
-• New logo completely redesigned from scratch

-• Full translation in 7 languages: es, en, fr, de, it, ru, pt

-• Remote execution through a reverse shell with UAC and AMSI Bypass

-• Partial support from Linux (more information in the user guide)

-• Improved remote execution (internet connection is no longer necessary on the victim)

-• New attack available: Remote Desktop Execution

-• New section available: Backdoors and persistence

-• New module available: Remote Keylogger

-• New section available: Privilege escalation

-• New module available: Obtain information from the operating system
+• Many bugs fixed

+• Aesthetic improvements and improved waiting times

+• Proxy-aware connection through system settings

+• It is now possible to use the offline tool by downloading the .zip file

+• Language auto-detection by pressing the enter key

+• Invoke-DCOM has been replaced by SharpRDP

+• PowerUp has been replaced by Invoke-PrivescCheck

+• Creation of the automatic cleaning subroutine in the victim

-• New module available: Search vulnerabilities with Sherlock
+• New module available: SMB Shell encrypted with AES

-• New module available: Escalate privileges with PowerUp
+• New module available: Change user with RunAs

-• New section available: Other Modules

-• New module available: Execute an external script

 *The rest of the changes can be consulted in the CHANGELOG file